dennisXZX/devops-notes/AWS-EC2.md

 - Change the document root setting in Apache httpconf file

 ```
+// change DocumentRoot to the public folder of your Laravel project
+// change AllowOverride to All
 sudo vi /etc/httpd/conf/httpd.conf

-Change DocumentRoot to the public folder of your Laravel project
-Change AllowOverride to All

 // restart your Apache server
 sudo service httpd restart